gitChang/cgso-construction-inventory/README.md

 - Ensure PostgreSQL is running before starting the Rails server.

 ## License
-This project is licensed under the APACHE 2.0.
+This project is licensed under the  MIT License.